microsoft/AcademicContent/Azure University Tour/BigDataHOL/ReadMe.md

 ### Objectives
 In this HOL, you will:
-+ Learn how Data Lake and U-SQL provide an alternative to Apache Hadoop Distributed File System (HDFS) and MapReduce.
-+ Work with data on your local system and in Azure Data Lake Store.
++ Work with data and U-SQL queries on your local system and in Azure Data Lake Store.
-+ Execute U-SQL queries on your local system and in Data Lake.
++ Execute U-SQL queries on your local system and in Azure Data Lake.
-+ Modify queries to address data-inconsistency issues.
++ Modify queries to address data-inconsistency issues

 ### Prerequisites

 The following are required to complete this HOL:

-- An Azure subscription, which will be used to create the VM and and query Data Lake.
+- An Azure subscription, which will be used to create the VM and query Data Lake.
 Verified students can get access through [Azure for Students](http://aka.ms/azure5students).

 ### Resources